Why we need foster carers of different faiths

 A couple asked me why we were looking for Muslim foster carers and I explained it wasn’t just Muslim carers needed, but also people from all sorts of ethnic, religious and sexually orientated backgrounds.
 When a child or young person comes into care, their needs are assessed and a potential foster carer is identified.
 The perfect foster carer for each individual child would be able to meet all their specific health, educational, family and emotional needs as well as having the same religious or ethnic background.
 In many cases this is met, but there are not enough foster carers in the UK generally and we need more foster carers of different faiths and ethnic diversity to meet the cultural and religious requirements of children coming into care.

-With thanks to Mrs W for her interview and sharing her story with me.
+With thanks to Mrs W for her interview and sharing her story.